 '''

-OSCTXT ctxt;/ context variable /
+OSCTXT ctxt; / context variable /

+stat = rtXmlInitContext (&ctxt);

-if (rtXmlInitContext (&ctxt) != 0) {
+if (0 != stat) {

-/ initialization failed, could be a license problem /

-printf ("context initialization failed (check license)\n");
+printf ("Context initialization failed.\n");

+rtxErrPrint (&ctxt);

-return -1;
+return stat;

 }

 '''

 The next step is to specify an encode buffer or stream into which the message will be encoded.
 This is accomplished by calling the rtXmlSetEncBufPtr run-time function (for a message buffer) or one of the rtxStream functions to create an output stream.
 If a message buffer is to be used, the user has the option to either pass the address of a buffer and size allocated in his or her program (referred to as a static buffer), or set these parameters to zero and let the encode function manage the buffer memory allocation (referred to as a dynamic buffer).
 Better performance can normally be attained by using a static buffer because this eliminates the high-overhead operation of allocating and reallocating memory.